Saurabhbalke/unomokApiAnalysis/README.md

 ## Run CLI

-Run `node readFile.js` to execute the program
+Run `node readfile.js` to execute the program.

 ## Dependencies used